-I cranked out four cabinet door coat rack shelves quickly.
+Can you believe I cranked out four cabinet door coat rack shelves quickly?
 I started painting them all upside down on their shelf, like the picture above with the finish max.
 I was able to get coverage in most of the places.
-I used my DIY chalky paint primer mixed with Behr Beluga Semi-Gloss from Home Depot.
+Of course I used my DIY chalky paint primer mixed with Behr Beluga Semi-Gloss from Home Depot.

 I set them on some scrap 2×2’s for their next coat of primer.
 The cabinet door that is almost naked is a little different.
 The shelf is made from a piece of crown molding instead of a 1×4.
 It wouldn’t rest upside down on it’s shelf.

 If your cabinet door is too thin for hooks

 After I finished painting the cabinet doors, I realized that several of them were too thin to accept the screws that were needed to hold the coat rack hooks.
 I ripped some small pieces of underlayment to size and glued them in place with Gorilla Wood glue.